mkbrechtel/hello-static-tailwind-html-files-with-astro-for-content-management/README.md

 ## 📝 Content Creation Guidelines

 1. All content goes in `content/pages/*.html`
-2. Use only the `<body>` content (templates handle the rest)
-3. Use Tailwind classes for styling
+2. Use Tailwind classes for styling

-4. Reference assets from `/public` directory
+TODO: images/assets

 ## 🛠️ Technical Details